The Bones of Avalon: Part 4

 John Dee continues his search and even excavates Eleanor Borrow's mother.
 In her coffin he finds a map she made together with the famous antiquarian John Leland.
 This reveals to him what Richard Whiting wouldn't disclose even under the most severe torture.
 But Eleanor has been arrested and sentenced to death.

 Part 5

 John detects the lost books of the destroyed Glastonbury Abbey.
-Hereby he also encounters Michel de Nostredame who discloses to him how the Jesuits attempt to replace the Protestantic Queen Elizabeth by Mary Stuart.
+Here he also encounters Michel de Nostredame who discloses to him how the Jesuits intend to replace the Protestant Queen Elizabeth with Mary Stuart.